 or make an appointment to see the Head Teacher.
 Contact

 The NSPCC online safety website has a wealth of helpful advice on managing on line safety in your family.

 A - Agree rules, what's ok and what's not

 M - Manage your family's settings and controls

-In Term 2 2018, the NSPCC visited our school to talk to the us about being and feeling safe, everywhere we go.
+The NSPCC visited our school to talk to the us about being and feeling safe, everywhere we go.